Shopify/buy-button-js/docs/customization/index.md

 All attributes, contents, and text are as Product component.

 ## Toggle component
-Configures the small tab at the right side of the screen which opens and closes the cart.
+Configures the small tab at the right side of the screen which opens and closes the buy now.
 Also displays number of items contaiend in the cart.
-Created by Cart component.
+Created by buy now component.

 ### Toggle contents defaults